onecontext/python_sdk/README.md

     export ONECONTEXT_API_KEY="YOUR_API_KEY"

-You can get the api key for free here:
+You can get the api key for free at  [OneContext](www.onecontext.ai)

 ## Usage